 The Department maintains close liaison with Government Departments and private industries related to Agricultural Engineering.
 Field visits are arranged as per requirement of a particular course.
-Industrial tours are also arranged in each semester to enable them the students to acquire practical knowledge and skills.
+Industrial tours are also arranged in each semester to enable the students to acquire practical knowledge and skills.

 Each year practical training in the field of surveying and leveling is arranged for the students of 7th Semester for a period of three weeks which is mandatory for the award of degree.
 The students are trained in techniques like leveling, plane tabling, triangulation, contouring, road and irrigation channel surveys.